 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-UnitedHealth Group (UNH) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $4.50 a share, just zero days from its upcoming earnings release on July 15, 2021.
+Baxter International (BAX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.95 a share, just 17 days from its upcoming earnings release on October 28, 2021.

-By taking the percentage difference between the $4.50 Most Accurate Estimate and the $4.41 Zacks Consensus Estimate, UnitedHealth Group has an Earnings ESP of 2.11%.
-Investors should also know that UNH is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+BAX has an Earnings ESP figure of 1.06%, which, as explained above, is calculated by taking the percentage difference between the $0.95 Most Accurate Estimate and the Zacks Consensus Estimate of $0.94.
+Baxter International is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported